In 2019 I began the restoration of an 1895 Pearl press, a treadle-powered letterpress that was donated to the Cal Poly Shakespeare Press Museum.

 I have never run a multicolor job on a Heidelberg Windmill before.
 In fact I have only run a Windmill for embossing and die-cutting jobs.
 I had never put ink on a Windmill press in my life.
 So this was going to be my first printing job on the Windmill, and my first precision register job at the same time.
 I like a challenge!

 The press runs began five weeks ago on a Friday.
-I have a few open hours in my Friday schedule, and I used those to work on the postcard.
+I had a few open hours in my Friday schedule, and I used those to work on the postcard.
 I bought some 100% cotton Neenah paper for the job, but then switched to a paper that has a bit more bulk for this project.
-I’ll use the Neenah paper for the poster that I’ll begin soon.

 I also ordered Pantone colors from Van Son Holland Ink for four of the five colors of the job.
 The final color would be gold, and I had five pounds of gold on hand.